matrix-org/sliding-sync/client/README.md

 -   `sync.js` : Sliding Sync code.

 To understand sliding sync, you need to read `index.js` and `sync.js`.
 The rest of it can be ignored.

+The client code uses Prettier as a code formatter.